-In its 2015 State of Marketing survey of more than 5,000 global marketers, salesforce.com reports that email marketing is increasingly “an integral touchpoint along the customer journey for the majority of marketers,” with 80 percent of respondents indicating that email marketing is central to their business for 2015 as compared to 58 percent in 2014.
+In its 2015 State of Marketing survey of more than 5,000 global marketers, salesforce.com reports that email marketing is increasingly “an integral touchpoint along the customer journey for the majority of marketers,” with 80 percent of respondents indicating that email marketing is central to their business and the buyer’s journey for 2015 as compared to 58 percent in 2014.

 Other notable stats on the state of email marketing include the following:

 - The Radicati Group projects that by 2017, there will be 206 billion emails sent to 4.9 billion email accounts worldwide, every day.

 - MarketingSherpa’s 2013 Email Marketing Benchmark Report shows 60 percent of marketers reported a positive return on investment from their email marketing efforts; overall, survey respondents estimated an impressive 119 percent ROI from email marketing campaigns.

 - Citing research from eMarketer, McKinsey & Company writes at Forbes that 91 percent of all U.S. consumers report using email daily, and conversions from emails are not only three times higher than those from social media, but also claim a 17 percent higher average order value than social media.

 Boasting such convincing numbers, email marketing should definitely be an integral part of your online marketing strategy – but it’s much more involved than just creating a message and pressing “send.”